Skip to main content

 // Learning goals:

-// - Understand further core concepts transforms and valuetypes
+// - Understand further core concepts transforms and value types

 // - Understand how to construct a pipeline with multiple sinks